Values-Driven Marketing aligns community and commerce for sustainable, Long-Term Success

 Values-driven marketing values the cadence of a healthy heartbeat that has the strength to move forward with intention and consistent results.

-Laying that sustainable marketing foundation—creating a strong heartbeat—will enable you to make the occasional big push and get the results you’re looking for.
+In fact, laying that sustainable marketing foundation (creating a strong heartbeat) is going to enable you to make the occasional big push and get the results you’re looking for.

 Just remember to return to that steady pace when the sprint is no longer necessary.
-Otherwise, risk burning out yourself, your team, and even your customers.
+Otherwise, you run the risk of burning out yourself, your team, and even your customers.

 As companies like Apple and Google finally listen to their customers and start to think more about privacy, companies will find it much more difficult to granularly adjust every tiny aspect of their strategy based on impersonal data points (aka, growth hacking).